 - In different plans, access to tickets controls access to reporting.
 Agents need access to all tickets to view reporting.

 - The default reporting dashboards are global to all Support data, which means that reporting broken down by group or some other ticket level attribute (custom ticket field, ticket brand, etc.) would need to be custom built.

 - Native reporting

-Native reporting (non-Insights) Overview, Leaderboard, Knowledge, Community, Search, & Talk are global analytics for the entire instance.
+Native reporting (not Explore) Overview, Leaderboard, Knowledge, Community, Search, & Talk are global analytics for the entire instance.

 - Native customizations and appearance (color, position, button text) are global.
 It is possible to use the Widget API to customise the widget per team, but this requires custom development.

 - Ticket forms would be required to have a tailored form/field experience per team.

 - The help center Search in the widget searches the entire knowledge base and only one knowledge base.
 However, with some custom development, you can possibly customize search results.

 - Chat can be either on or off for the widget, which can have implications if only one team uses Chat.
 You might be able to override this setting with Widget API and Chat API customizations.

 - A collaborative strategy is required if multiple teams are using one Guide.
 For instance, agents on one team who are managers will be able to manage content and edit themes for other teams, even if you are using Multibranding.